Easily top-up your retirement savings

 What happens if I want to top-up using money in external super accounts? @headerType>

-If you want to top-up your income account balance with money from another super fund or a self-managed super fund (SMSF), please complete the TTR Income or Choice Income online join form Alternatively, complete the TTR Income or Choice Income join form in the relevant Product Disclosure Statement (PDS).
+If you want to top-up your income account balance with money from another super fund or self-managed super fund (SMSF), complete the TTR Income or Choice Income online join form.
+Or the paper form in the relevant Product Disclosure Statement (PDS).

-Important tip: you must tell us your current income account details by:
+Important tip: you must include your current income account you want to transfer money from.

 -